Making-Sense-Info/Varese/use-cases/insee.md

 The following example show how universe can be model logocicaly :

 we have two variables called SHART1 from two sucessive studies.
-The second one is based on the first on to track the lineage.  we will call respectively these variables SHART1, la nouvelle variable, and SHART1_bo  the former variable referenced by the basedOn relation.
+The variables are linked by a basedOn relation.  we will call respectively these variables SHART1, la nouvelle variable, and SHART1_bo  the former variable referenced by the basedOn relation.

 The first variable we consider is SHART1, its Label is : Transport service: the individual has used a dedicated website or application (such as OUICAR, Koolicar, covoiturage-libre, etc.) in the last twelve months to obtain a transport service from a private individual.
 This variable as the universe { NUSEWEB = 1 }

 The value domain of this question is
-    1
-    categories-16.png Yes
+    1 - Yes
-    2
-    categories-16.png No
+    2 - No

 The former variable SHART1_bo has a different universe : {Population Asked if NUSEWEB = 1 or 2}.
 The value domain is the same.
-    1
-    categories-16.png Yes
+    1 - Yes
-    2
-    categories-16.png No
+    2 - No

 where the representedVariable NUSEWEB is the Last personal use of the Internet with the following categories:

-    1
-    categories-16.png In the last three months
+    1 - In the last three months
-    2
-    categories-16.png Between 3 months and one year
+    2 - Between 3 months and one year
-    3
-    categories-16.png More than a year ago
+    3 - More than a year ago
-    4
-    categories-16.png Never used the internet
+    4 - Never used the internet

 So in these first case if we don't know the difference between the universe we cannot compare properly the statitics over time.